 - Read more about pay-per-click advertising in The Holy Grail Of Marketing?

-2. You can CREATE traffic.
+2. You can EARN traffic.

 Search engine optimisation (SEO) and social sharing are the icing on the cake that make it easier for other people to find and share your content.